LilianBernot/test_django_bsport/README.md

 * You can not touch the `user/` app, except for the relationship link.

 Tasks :
 * Build the necessary model changes to store this new information : missing multiple children (only one child)
 * Add a viewset to add / edit children of couple of users.
-    * only the authenticated user can add/edit their children : can change it's name.
-To add change in family
+    * only the authenticated user can add/edit their children : can change it's name and child (multiple children left)
     * only `is_staff==True` users can add user without any parent : to do
 * Implement 100% coverage testing.

+New problem : family_list and user_detail seem not to work